Pakistan: Imran Khan sentenced to 3 years for corruption – DW – 08/05/2023

 Pakistan: Imran Khan sentenced to 3 years for corruption

-Khan's lawyer Intazar Hussain told the Reuters news agency that he has been arrested and taken from his residence in the eastern city of Lahore.
+Khan's lawyer Intazar Hussain told the Reuters news agency that he had been arrested and taken from his residence in the eastern city of Lahore.

+Following his detention, Khan urged his supporters "to remain peaceful, steadfast and strong," in an address that was pre-recorded as he "expected" to be arrested.

 Hopes of return to helm hanging by a thread

-According to experts, his conviction in the case could end his chances of standing in national elections that are to be held this year.
+The conviction could end Khan's chances of standing in national elections that are due to be held later this year.

 The cricketer-turned-politician has denied the charges.